kryptnostic/kryptnostic-js/README.md

 ./test.sh
 ```

+Tests named with the suffix `-test.coffee` will be picked up by the runner automatically.

 ## common problems

 1. Circular require.js dependencies will cause `require` calls to fail..
 You will see an error like: